cmsgears/theme-basic/README.md

 Highlighted Features
 =========================================
 1. It provide layouts and implement default views for Core and Forms modules.
-2. The landing page shows the main gallery and contact form.
+2. The landing page shows application specific details.
 3. Apart from landing page, it override the system pages including login, register, reset password.